What is the HCG Diet Food Plan?

 - 2 cups of the following vegetables: asparagus; all types of salad greens; celery; all cabbages-such as nappa, red, green, or brussel sprouts; spinach; cucumber; radish; tomato; onion; fennel bulb; chard; and beet greens.
 There are additional vegetables that are similarly low in sugar as the above, that can be used additionally as long as you have first discussed this with your Dr. Sierra.
 (See the last paragraph.)

-- 4 ounces of the following protein rich foods: chicken breast; 90-95% fat free beef, or the naturally lean buffalo or venison; white fish such as tilapia, cod, halibut, sea bass, mahi, etc; shell fish like shrimp, scallops, lobster, or crab; tuna packed in water; ground turkey; 1 cup of fat-free ricotta cheese, yogurt, or cottage cheese; or 2 eggs.
+- 4 ounces of the following protein rich foods or equivalent: chicken breast; 90-95% fat free beef, or the naturally lean buffalo or venison; white fish such as tilapia, cod, halibut, sea bass, mahi, etc; shell fish like shrimp, scallops, lobster, or crab; tuna packed in water; ground turkey; 1 cup of fat-free ricotta cheese, yogurt, or cottage cheese; or 2 eggs.

-- 1 serving of fruit: medium apple, orange, 6 strawberries, or 1/2 grapefruit.
+- 2 servings of fruit: an apple, orange, 6 strawberries, or 1/2 grapefruit.

-- 20 calories of carbohydrate-rich cracker: Wasa rye cracker, ryvita rye cracker, or rice cracker is best; wheat-based crackers are ill-advised
+- 20 calories of carbohydrate-rich cracker: Wasa rye cracker, ryvita rye cracker, or rice cracker is best; avoid wheat-based crackers.

 Additionally one is allowed chicken, beef, or veggie broth daily, 2 cups, homemade, natural veggie cubes, or vaccuum packed from such a company as MSG free Pacific.
 Best of course is to make your own beef or chicken or vegetable broth and to skim off any fat.